wylanneely/FetchRecipes/README.md

 ### Time Spent: I spent about 5 hours spread over the course of a week on this project.

 ### Trade-offs and Decisions: Instead of caching the entire recipe, I decided to cache just the images for each recipe.
 This was due to the images being the heaviest elements to download and convert from data.
-I also chose to create my own image loader instead of using AsyncImage to provide better control over caching and loading, encapsulating this logic outside of the ContentView.
+I also chose to create my own ImageLoader instead of using AsyncImage to provide better control over caching and loading, encapsulating this logic outside of the ContentView.

 ### Weakest Part of the Project: I could have added more tests and tags for better organization.
 I could improve error logging and enhance the Views to handle dependency injection more efficiently.
 Also could spend more time making the UX/UI better.